 DAY-1 Process Plant Layout and Design Principles

-- Process Flow (PFD) & Piping & Instrument (P&ID) Diagrams
+- Process Flow diagram (PFD) & Piping & Instrument diagram (P&ID)

 - HAZOP, LOPA, FMEA Analysis

 - Design and layout of pressure vessels and storage tanks

 - Design and layout of industrial boilers and industrial heaters

 - Pressure relief valves (PRV) and other safety devices

 DAY-3 – Piping Systems Layout and Design Strategies